TexAgg/CSCE221-hw1-pr1/README.md

 # CSCE221-hw1-pr1
-Javascript implimentation of a homework assignment
+JavaScript implimentation of a homework assignment

 # a
 In part a, The first player selects an upper bound,